EtchUK/Etch.OrchardCore.PressKit/README.md

 ## Features

 Defines content definitions for creating a "Press Kit".
 Displays "Press Kit" content item in industry expected format.

+By default the press kit will be displayed using the active theme.
+Optionally the display can be toggled to have the appearance of [presskit()](https://dopresskit.com/).